Trepan-Debuggers/python2-trepan/docs/commands/set/style.rst

 using `--highlight=plain` or `--highlight=dark` instead.
 To turn off styles use `set style none`.

-To list the avialable pygments styles inside the debugger, use command completion on `set style`.
+To list the available pygments styles inside the debugger, use command completion on `set style`.
 Or Give an invalid name, and a list of the available pygments styles also shown.